anushkadas-coder/anushkadas-coder/README.md

 * Built and enhanced responsive web pages using HTML, CSS and JavaScript.
 * Developed 6+ responsive web pages, improving UI accessibility.

+### **Google-Kaggle** - *Google Certified Al Agent Development (Kaggle Intensive)*
+*Remote | 10-14 Nov 2025*
+* Selected for and completed Google's 5-Day Al Agents Intensive on Kaggle, building a portfolio of production-ready agents.
+* Learnt how to develop Multi-Agent Systems and stateful agents using Google's Agent Development Kit (ADK) and Gemini.
+* Mastered advanced Context Engineering for long-term agent memory and Agent Tool integration.

 ---
 ## 🚀 Projects